TUFAN A. (Group Representative)

 ÖZCAN Ö.

-I was born on 1979 in Nicosia.
-In 1999 I graduated from the Military Academy.
-I got a master's degree in Public Relations and Advertising at Girne American University.
-I became a helicopter flight instructor by participating in the flight instructor course in Ankara in 2010.
-I retired from the armed forces as a helicopter pilot in 2014.
-After graduating from Er-Ah flight school, I started flying in Boeing fleet since 2015 at Pegasus Airlines.
+I was born in Nicosia.
+I graduated from the Turkish Military Academy.
+I completed my master's degree in Public Relations and Advertising at Girne American University.
+In the following years, I attended a flight instructor course in Ankara and became a helicopter flight instructor.
+I retired from the armed forces in 2014 as a helicopter pilot.
+After graduating from Er-Ah flight school, I have been flying in the Boeing fleet of Pegasus Airlines since 2015.

-I am married and have a ten-year-old son.
-My family and I (15 days 🙈😂) live in Kyrenia.
-In my spare time, I go to nature trips and camps with my car and my family and friends.
+I am married and have a son.
+We go back and forth between Kyrenia and Istanbul.
+In my free time, I go on nature trips and camps with my car and family friends.
 I love reading books, watching movies, swimming, making different inventions and tools, and doing research.

 ÖMER A.

-I was born in Ankara in 1969.
-After completing my education in Ankara, I entered the Air Force Academy in 1986 and graduated in 1990.
-I retired in 2011 after serving as an F-4E Hunting / Bomber pilot in the Turkish Air Force.
-I worked as a CL-215 firefighting pilot at THK Gökçen Aviation between 2011-2013 and then joined the Pegasus family in 2013.
-I have been flying in the Boeing Fleet since that year.
+I was born in Ankara.
+After completing my education in Ankara, I entered and graduated from the Air Force Academy.
+I retired in 2011 after serving as an F-4E Fighter/Bomber pilot in the Turkish Air Force.
+Between 2011 and 2013, I worked as a CL-215 firefighting pilot at THK Gökçen Aviation and then joined the Pegasus Family in 2013.
+I've been flying in the Boeing Fleet ever since.
 I am married and have a 23-year-old son.

 When I was offered to be a "Peer Supporter", I first looked at the word meaning ...
 Peer means precedent ...